Medical Astrology: How the Planets Connect to Your Body

 Mercury

 Rules: the nervous system, the lungs, the hands, the thyroid.
-Mercury governs communication within the body as much as communication externally — neural pathways, respiratory function, the systems that process and transmit information.
+Mercury governs communication within the body as much as communication externally — neural pathways, respiratory function, and the systems that process and transmit information.
 A highly active Mercury signature often correlates with nervous system sensitivity.

 Venus